Foyle is an official OET Test Venue and Derry is also home to one of three OSCE 2 centres in the UK (Ulster University).

 2. Route to Employment Programme

-Nurses will undertake a paid work placement in healthcare in Northern Ireland.
+Nurses will undertake a paid work placement in private healthcare in Northern Ireland, UK.
+The nature of work will typically be as an Auxiliary Nurse in a private Care/Nursing home.
 During this time they will prepare for an take the OSCE 2 practical exam in Derry.

 - Duration: 8 months (fixed)